Paranoia. Photo by Photographee.eu / Deposit Photos

 Building a Support Network

-• Identify Trustworthy Individuals – Focus on reconnecting with family members, friends, or colleagues who have proven themselves to be reliable and caring.
+• Choose Trustworthy Individuals – Focus on reconnecting with family members, friends, or colleagues who have proven themselves to be reliable and caring.
 It’s important to prioritize relationships where you feel safe and valued.

 • Join Support Groups – Consider joining support groups for survivors of narcissistic abuse, either in-person or online.
 These groups can provide a sense of community and understanding, as you connect with others who have experienced similar challenges.
 Sharing your story and hearing others can validate your experiences and reduce feelings of isolation.